 Swimming is just one of the many popular water activities in Northland.

 Importance to Māori

-Waitangi Tribunal cases provide guidance on the importance of water to Māori including five principles.-
+The Waitangi Tribunal provides guidance on the importance of water to Māori including five principles:

 - It is irrelevant to consider whether waste can be treated to be "pure" before discharge into rivers.